telerik/ajax-docs/controls/editor/functionality/context-menus/nested-context-menus.md

 # Nested Context Menus

-In this help article you can see how you can configure **RadEditor** with nested context menus.
+In this help article, you will learn how you can configure **RadEditor** with nested context menus.

 The capability to nest the context menus in **RadEditor** is available as of **R2 2016** and it is supported only for [Lightweight rendering]({%slug editor/mobile-support/render-modes%}).

-With the new feature, the `Tools` collection of the `EditorContextMenu` class supports a new item—`EditorContextMenuTool`.
+With the new feature, the `Tools` collection of the `EditorContextMenu` class supports a new item — `EditorContextMenuTool`.
 You can use its `Tools` collection to add additional tools (`EditorTool` items) that will be in the nested menu.

 The `EditorContextMenuTool` class can be edited by using the:

-* `Name` property to edit the text of the tool that opens the nested menu;
+* `Name` property to edit the text of the tool that opens the nested menu.
 * `IconCssClass` property to add a class name to the icon element in order to style it with CSS later.

-You can also configure multilevel nesting.
-Like in **Example 3**.
+You can also configure multilevel nesting, as shown in **Example 3**.

 >caption Figure 1: RadEditor with configured nested context menus from Example 1.